2025 Syrian parliamentary election: Constituencies

-Distribution

-Constituencies with more than 600,000 residents will elect three members for every additional 250,000 residents.

 Term

 The committee has also estimated that MPs will serve an expected term of five years.
 However, elections are supposed to be renewed after 30 months, since the term of the People's Assembly is set at 30 months in accordance with the constitutional declaration.
 This means that although the committee's mandate was initially conceived as a longer-term assignment, it remains subject to the legislative cycle established by the constitutional framework.

 Candidacy

 The requirements for candidacy are that the candidate must: